Tipser/slate/docs-v3/script/source/includes/_configuration.md

 ***

-## Deep linking

-By default the `Store` component saves the active collection in the browser's URL hash part (everything after the `#` symbol in the URL).
-It means that your shopping page may be bookmarked by the user or shared with other users by sending a browser link (the same collection will be active in the `Store` when opening that link).

-If you wish to turn this behaviour off (e.g. because it interferes with the routing system of your site), set the `useDeepLinking` parameter to **false**.

-***

 ## Custom Labels

 If you want to override our default text with your own, you can do it via `customLabels` option.
 At the moment we allow to change following labels for buttons and product information: